6 Off Leash Dog Parks in Dublin

 Address: Tallaght, Dublin

 Open from 10 am - 8 pm, Tymon Dog Park is another great park with an off-leash area to burn off the extra energy with your dog before making a more leisurely walk around the rest of the enormous Tymon Park, with lakes, fields, and woodlands spanning both sides of the M50.
+Only a 20 minute drive from the very heart of Dublin, your pup will surely make new friends.
 The two entrances to the fenced area are double-gated to catch any naughty pups and there are a couple of park benches for the humans.

 Address: Naas Rd, Newlands Cross, Dublin 22